 Now let’s discuss the unintended consequences.
 On the face of it, a diet heavy on whole grains, fruits, and vegetables doesn’t sound bad, although it’s not optimal for the human animal.
 One problem is that wheat and corn varieties used for commodity agriculture have been bred for very high starch/sugar content, so those grains now have a much larger effect on blood sugar than they should.
 Corn went from less than 20% sugar content to near 50%.
 But the biggest problem with low fat food is that most of the substances that give food good taste dissolve in fat, then are carried to your taste buds and sense of smell.
 To remove fat from food, but to prevent the food tasting like cardboard, food companies needed to add something back–sweetness and saltiness were the easiest.
 So processed foods often got salt added, which turns out to amplify some of the problems I’ll list in the next paragraph.
 On the sweet side, at about the same time that these well-meaning people were promoting poor ideas as public policy, food researchers, typically funded by large food companies, were figuring out how to modify corn syrup, which consists mostly of the sugar glucose in water solution.
 Industrial chemists devised a process to cheaply convert about half of the glucose to another sugar, fructose, which occurs naturally in fruits.
 Fructose tastes very sweet to us.
 High fructose corn syrup (HFCS) is actually sweeter tasting than ordinary table sugar, which is made from sugar cane or sugar beets.
 We were and are growing truly vast quantities of corn, because extraordinary genetic breeding efforts combined with the machines and chemicals were generating huge harvests.
 Add to that commodity subsidies from the federal government supporting sustained production of corn, as well as wheat and other crops.
 What to do with all that corn?
 Make some of it into a cheap sweetener to add to the cardboard-tasting, low-fat food.
 Feed a lot of the corn to animals raised in captivity in unpleasant conditions, which I’ll discuss elsewhere.
 Problem solved.

 Driven by the public policy requirements, which have also become embedded in legislation, we’ve developed a government-funded infrastructure designed to conduct programs of education, research, and food production support that reinforces this unhealthy paradigm.
-This is unlikely to change until a critical mass of our population challenges the bad diet recommendations.
+This is unlikely to change until a critical mass of our population challenges the poor diet recommendations.
 That certainly means science, medicine, and public health professionals, but any of us can look at the evidence and form our own opinions.
 Anyone can try the healthy low carbohydrate/sugar, high fat diet I discuss in How To and see the results first hand.
 I was just as guilty as most of vaguely buying into the low fat, high carb dogma for decades until I read about newer paradigms and mechanisms in Gary Taubes “Why We Get Fat.”
 I showed the evidence to my M.D. wife, my Ph.D. father, schoolteacher mother, some Ph.D. psychologist friends, some athlete friends, and many others.
 It was new information to all of us.
 Then I saw changes in people I knew that I couldn’t explain when they adopted a low carb diet.
 That really increased my interest in understanding what was happening to their bodies and brains.
 Mine, too, once I made the change.
 Looking around, we still see the old, incorrect paradigms dominant.
-We have a ways to go to reach a critical mass of understanding, and a shift in policy, but more and more people are challenging the paradigm and speaking out.
+We have a ways to go to reach a critical mass of understanding, and a shift in policy.
+More and more people are challenging the paradigm and speaking out, as well as developing programs to teach healthy nutrition.